Klinsman00/ProjectCleanbot/JOURNAL.md

 I have done research on cleaning bot from references Google, Claude AI ( for its hardware as i am new to electronics), CesNieto DIY vacuum bot, Youtube( on how vacuum works, how blower motor creates the vacuum and designs of cleaner bot).

-These are the materials i will be using
+These are the materials i will be using:
+1. 1x H-Bridge L